+Subject to the transitional arrangements stipulated by the Exchange, an independent non-executive director shall not concurrently hold more than six directorships of issuers listed in Hong Kong.

+25. [To be repealed after 30th June 2031] If an independent non-executive director has served more than 9 years, such director's further appointment is subject to a separate resolution to be approved by shareholders.
+The circular to shareholders accompanying that resolution shall state why the Board (or the nomination committee) believes that the director is still independent and should be re-elected, including the factors considered, the process and the discussion of the Board (or the nomination committee) in arriving at such determination.

+Subject to the transitional arrangements stipulated by the Exchange, the Board shall not include an independent non-executive director who has served on the Board as an independent non-executive director for a period of 9 years or more, as at the conclusion of the Company's annual general meeting that follows the end of the director's 9-year tenure.
+The length of tenure of each director shall be disclosed in the Company's annual report.

-- 23. If an independent non-executive director has served more than 9 years, such director's further appointment is subject to a separate resolution to be approved by shareholders.
-The circular to shareholders accompanying that resolution shall state why the Board (or the nomination committee) believes that the director is still independent and should be re-elected, including the factors considered, the process and the discussion of the Board (or the nomination committee) in arriving at such determination. - 24.
-Where all the independent non-executive directors of the Company have served more than 9 years on the Board, the Company should: - (a) disclose the length of tenure of each existing independent non-executive director on a named basis in the circular to shareholders and/or explanatory statement accompanying the notice of the annual general meeting; and - (b) appoint a new independent non-executive director on the Board at the forthcoming annual general meeting. - 25.
-The Board has adopted a board diversity policy, which is available on the Company's website. - 26.
-The Company has formal letters of appointment for directors setting out the key terms and conditions of their appointment. - 27.
-Shareholders may propose a person for election as a director of the Company in accordance with Article 95 of the Company's articles of association.
+- 26. [To be repealed after 30th June 2028] Where all the independent non-executive directors of the Company have served more than 9 years on the Board, the Company should: - (a) disclose the length of tenure of each existing independent non-executive director on a named basis in the circular to shareholders and/or explanatory statement accompanying the notice of the annual general meeting; and - (b) appoint a new independent non-executive director on the Board at the forthcoming annual general meeting. - 27.
+The Company shall have policies concerning the diversity of its Board members and the diversity of its workforce, and disclose a summary of the policies in the Corporate Governance Report.

+The nomination committee shall review the implementation of the Company's board diversity policy on an annual basis, the results of which shall be disclosed in the Corporate Governance Report (including progress towards the Company's objectives and how the conclusions have been arrived at).
+Gender ratios for the Company's senior management and the workforce (excluding senior management) shall be disclosed in the Corporate Governance Report.

+28. The Company has formal letters of appointment for directors setting out the key terms and conditions of their appointment.

+29. Shareholders may propose a person for election as a director of the Company in accordance with Article 95 of the Company's articles of association.
 As required under Rule 13.51D of the Listing Rules, the procedures for shareholders to propose a person for election as a director of the Company are set out in Schedule 1 and available on the Company's website.